Landed home cooling fading: condenser caked with dust

 Outcome

-Cooling returned to full strength as soon as the condenser was cleaned.
+Cooling returned to full strength as soon as the intake mesh was cleaned.
 The room reached its set temperature within the expected time.
 No compressor replacement or refrigerant top-up was needed.

 What this case teaches us

-An outdoor unit near trees fouls before it fails
+An outdoor unit near construction dust clogs before it fails

-- Cooling that fades slowly over months often points to a dirty condenser, not a dying compressor.
+- Cooling that fades slowly over months often points to a clogged condenser, not a dying compressor.

-- Before approving a compressor or refrigerant job, ask for a photo of the condenser coil and check it is clean first.
+- Before approving a compressor or refrigerant job, ask for a photo of the intake mesh.
+Check whether it needs a proper mesh clean, not just a coil rinse.

 Ready to get started?